azbhjzb/USTC_DIP_SA24001029/hw4/README.md

 git clone https://github.com/facebookresearch/pytorch3d.git
 cd pytorch3d && pip install -e .
 ```

-### Compare with the original 3DGS Implementation
-Since we use a pure PyTorch implementation, the training speed and GPU memory usage are far from satisfactory.
-Also, we do not implement some crucial parts like adaptive Gaussian densification scheme.
-Run the [original 3DGS implementation](https://github.com/graphdeco-inria/gaussian-splatting) with the same dataset to compare the results.

 ### Results
 We compared the sparse results,the simple 3DGS results and the original implementation.The results is as follows：